isabella232/ppalcrypto/README.md

 ----------------

 PayPalCrypto is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 525600 blocks (~1 years)
- - ~84 million total coins
+ - ~33 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 21 coins per block
- - 2016 blocks to retarget difficulty
+ - Kimoto Gravity Well - 1 block to retarget difficulty

-For more information, as well as an immediately useable, binary version of the PayPalCrypto client sofware, see http://www.paypalcrypto.org.
+For more information, as well as an immediately useable, binary version of the PayPalCrypto client sofware, see http://www.ppalcrypto.com

 License
 -------